 Click New event to display the Configure event dialog and define an event.

-Grant additional users and user groups to access to the screen item and set the permission level.
+Grant additional users and user groups to access to the screen item and set the access level.

 Users with access to this item

-Enter a valid email address, select the permission level, then click Add.
+Enter a valid email address, select the access level, then click Add.